machal/freestyle-grid/README.md

-# Freestyle Grid
+# FreestyleGrid

 **Common grids like [the Bootstrap's one](http://getbootstrap.com/css/#grid) are great for common layout.
 But sometimes your page or UI component needs irregular layout – for example 3, 5 or 11 columns grid.
 Then you need irregular grid.
-Freestyle grid.**
+FreestyleGrid.**

-Freestyle Grid is a tiny LESS layout module for fluid and responsive – but irregular – grid.
+FreestyleGrid is a tiny LESS layout module for fluid and responsive – but irregular – grid.
 Suitable for non-layout grids such as thumbnails.
 Great for fast prototyping.
 Based on idea behind [Block Grid](http://foundation.zurb.com/docs/components/block_grid.html) from Foundation framework.

 ## Table of contents